tarunkm02/cse15l-lab-reports/index.md

 Here's a quote that motivates me to dive right into coding:
 > “For the things we have to learn before we can do them, we learn by doing them.”

-Here are a few cmd line tools I've already learned a bit more about:
+Here are a few cmd line tools I've already learned a bit more about in CSE 15L:
 ```
 cd
 ls